Updated: Sep 25

 It reminds me of the story I heard about the father who made his daughter put a nail in the wooden fence on their farm every time she said something hurtful.
 After a while, when she saw all the nails she was amassing, she decided to change the way she talked.
 Then, her father told her to go and pull out all those nails from the fence.
 When she was done, there were still hundreds of holes in the fence created by those nails.
 That's how it is with relational hurt.
 It leaves a mark in our hearts and souls.
 It's something we should also take great care to avoid.
 And yet, we often find it natural to react in kind to unkind actions.

 We instinctively know that hurtful words and actions are wrong.
 And we instinctively react in negative ways to such negativity.
 It's not wrong to say or show when someone hurts us.
 We need to be able to use our voice to speak up for ourselves.
 But we don't need to hurt or separate when we are wronged.
-That creates a second wrong, as many of our parents once told us.
-Two wrongs don't make a right.
-Right!
+That creates a second wrong.
+As many of our parents once told us; "two wrongs don't make a right."
 What we need is to learn how to communicate the hurt and make space for the one who's hurt us to do the right thing.
 Separation reinforces the hurt, instead of resolving it.
 It leaves us still hurting and doesn't help the other person see what they've done wrong, or the need to make a change in their behavior.
 The lack of relational resolution leaves both parties stuck in bad behavior cycles.

 Repentance and reconciliation pave the way for healing, and transformation.
 Sometimes, we simply need to say to someone, "did you know that hurt me."
 You'd be surprised how often the response is, "Oh! no!
 I didn't know that."
 When we take the time to communicate the hurt we've experienced, we're also expressing our love for the person that hurt us.
 We're saying, "I love you enough to give you the change to make this right."